junior-devleague/JDLA-Web-Development/src/morea/1_Intro_To_Web_Development/reading-guided-tour.md

  - morea
 ---

-# How to use this site
+# How to Use this Site

 Welcome to **Web Development**, taught by Jr DevLeague Academy.
 This class will use our website, which implements a modular (don’t worry if you don’t know what that means) style of learning.
 This reading is a guided tour of using our site and the modules.